8 min read

 Moderation Lists

-But be careful with moderation packs because a “block” on Bluesky is the biggest, harshest block on social media anywhere.
-People call it the “nuclear block” because you will never, ever see them again.
-It’s conceivable people who do not belong on there do make the list.
-You never know.
-(I’ve blocked the MAGA chuds and haven’t looked back, though, personally.)
+So be careful with moderation packs because a “block” on Bluesky is the biggest, harshest block on social media anywhere.
+People call it the “nuclear block” because you will never, ever see that account again.

 Feeds